-You can organise an event… you can set up workplace giving… you can work with us to create promotions… you can make a one-off donation or become a regular corporate giver… you can build us into your corporate social responsibility program… you can ask your employees to adopt us as their chosen charity.
+You can organise an event… you can set up workplace giving… you can work with us to create promotions… you can make a one-off donation or become a regular corporate giver… you can build us into your corporate social responsibility program… you can ask your employees to adopt us as their charity of choice.

 If you want your business to get involved, or you’d like to find out more about our Helping Hands — we’d love to hear from you.

-Create your online fundraising page at everydayhero.com.au (if applicable) and get ready to fundraise!
+Create your online fundraising page at grassrootz.com or on Facebook (if applicable) and get ready to fundraise!

 Within 14 days of finishing your fundraising, send funds raised.

 Don’t forget to thank your supporters.
 Send them a photo, give them a shout out on social media or send them a letter with your fundraising result.

 There are plenty of ways for your business — or your employees — to fundraise for the Childhood Cancer Association.
 Here are some ideas that will help you and your team to think of how you could help.